akashacms/akashacms-website/documents/configuration/ab-plugins.html.md

 In a config file, plugins are invoked this way:

     plugins: [
+        require('akashacms-theme-bootstrap'),
         require('akashacms-breadcrumbs'),
         require('akashacms-booknav'),
         require('akashacms-embeddables'),
         require('akashacms-social-buttons'),
-        require('akashacms-tagged-content'),
-        require('akashacms-theme-bootstrap')
+        require('akashacms-tagged-content')
     ],

 Each entry in the array is a module reference, which is require'd inside the config file.
 This way the module is resolved relative to the config file.
-If desired the module reference can be a string instead, but in that case it is AkashaCMS whih require's the module, and the module location is resolved relative to where AkashaCMS is installed.
+If desired the module reference can be a string instead, but in that case it is AkashaCMS which require's the module, and the module location is resolved relative to where AkashaCMS is installed.

+A plugin can override behavior (functions) or templates (layouts, or partials) defined by a plugin farther down the list.
+In this plugin config, we've placed `akashacms-theme-bootstrap` because some of its partials override partials defined in other plugins.
+Those partials have bootstrap-specific markup and should make a site look better.

+The general rule is a plugin overrides things defined in plugins further down this list.
+We'll see in a minute how this is done.

 An AkashaCMS plugin is simply a Node.js module that has a function with this signature: